wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/getting_started/getting_started_gobject.rst

 -  Expression matrix
 -  Spatial locations (*unnecessary for scRNAseq analysis*)

-Here, creating a **giottoObject** with the minimum requirements is shown in two examples.
+Here, creating a ``giotto`` object with the minimum requirements is shown in two examples.
 Data formatting guidelines are shown below this code block.

 .. container:: cell